Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 Daria 12 days ago

-megan92, so I wrote in my first comment) Well, I'll duplicate it, it's not difficult for me, catch it - link to professor's article.
+megan92, that’s what I wrote in my first comment) Well, I’ll duplicate it, it’s not difficult for me, catch it - link to professor's article.

 Sonya 10 days ago

-One of the most common joint diseases is arthrosis.
-The defeat of the sacroiliac joints poses an increased danger, as it can lead to a limitation of the patient's motor activity.
-This area is subject to increased loads that accompany the process of human movement.
+Arthrosis is considered one of the most common joint diseases.
+Damage to the sacroiliac joints poses an increased danger, as it can lead to limitation of the patient’s motor activity.
+This zone is subject to increased loads that accompany the process of human movement.

-The disease is chronic, in some cases, arthrosis of the sacroiliac joint area does not manifest itself for a long time.
-It is recommended to start treatment as early as possible, this will avoid the aggravation of the situation, the occurrence of serious complications.
+The disease is chronic; in some cases, arthrosis of the sacroiliac joints does not manifest itself for a long time.
+It is recommended to start treatment as early as possible, this will avoid aggravation of the situation and the occurrence of serious complications.

 Anatomical features